 And while you work on your luxury brand logo with initialism rule, don’t forget to pick the right font family such as Sans Serif that gives your lettermark a special status.

 There’s another rule that we can borrow from our first luxurious logo idea, initialism, that you can try while giving your brand a special status in your target market.

-In this logo design approach, you can take the initials of your brand name, capitalize them and invert them!
+In this logo design ideas approach, you can take the initials of your brand name, capitalize them and invert them!

 There are several benefits of using this approach such as you can have a unique, appealing effect on your consumers.
 And you can easily give your brand a premium brand status that gives its introduction in the first example just like Chanel or Christian Dior did with their logos.

 Do you want to give your brand a royal status?